VIDIUN/vidiun-player-js/docs/how-to-build-a-plugin.md

 >
 > #### `logger`
 >
-> Type: `playkit.core.Logger` - The logger of the plugin.
+> Type: `pakhshkit.core.Logger` - The logger of the plugin.
 >
 > #### `eventManager`
 >
-> Type: `playkit.core.EventManager` - The plugin event manager.
+> Type: `pakhshkit.core.EventManager` - The plugin event manager.

 #